janbolle/Machine_Learning/log.md

 **Today's Progress** : I have setup all the things I needed to complete this challenge and also completed chosing the projects I will work on .

-**Thoughts** : Hope this will be exiciting ,will help me in learning Machine Learning in a more effective way.
+**Thoughts** : Hope this will be exiciting and will help me in learning Machine Learning in a more effective way.